John Tonkin: 1974 state election

 The Labor Party campaigned in the March 1974 state election under the slogan "Trust Tonkin", highlighting his trustworthiness and reputation for integrity and stability.
-The Liberal Party on the other hand highlighted the federal Whitlam government, which was increasingly unpopular in Western Australia, and argued that the state government was being unduly influenced by the federal government.
+The Liberal Party on the other hand highlighted the federal Whitlam government, which was increasingly unpopular in Western Australia, and argued the state government was being unduly influenced by the federal government.
 Whitlam, who was elected prime minister in 1972, was unpopular with farmers for planning to abolish the superphosphate bounty.
 Despite this, Whitlam attended a rally at Forrest Place one week before the election and against the wishes of Tonkin.
 The farmers had also coincidentally invited Whitlam to a rally at Subiaco Oval on the same day, but he declined.
 The farmers instead went to the rally at Forrest Place to disrupt it.
 Inflammatory comments by Whitlam government minister Fred Daly at Forrest Place enraged the farmers and led to objects being thrown at Whitlam.
 Another unpopular action by the Whitlam government was the blocking of an Alwest joint venture for an aluminium refinery near Bunbury due to its majority foreign ownership and environmental concerns.

 The election resulted in a primary vote swing against Labor of 0.81 per cent.
 The largest swings were in rural areas, and this led to the Coalition winning the seats of Albany, Merredin-Yilgarn, Pilbara, and Toodyay, enough for the Coalition to win the election.
 Tonkin was succeeded as premier by Charles Court on 8 April 1974.

 Many people laid the blame for Labor's defeat on the Whitlam government.
 Liberal turned independent MP Ian Thompson said that Whitlam was a bigger factor in Labor's defeat than the work done by Court as opposition leader.
 Thompson said: "I can tell [Court] that had it not been for Whitlam, we wouldn't have won the 1974 election and, indeed, I regard Tonkin as one of the unluckiest premiers this state has known".
 Court said that "John Tonkin, instead of finding himself with a friend in Canberra, found himself with a person who was trying to tip Australia upside down".
 Tonkin's wife Joan agreed that Whitlam damaged Labor in Western Australia.
-On the other hand, Deputy Premier Don Taylor said that Court had led the Liberals to victory by "good generalship" and that Whitlam had not been a big factor.
+On the other hand, Deputy Premier Don Taylor said Court had led the Liberals to victory by "good generalship" and that Whitlam had not been a big factor.